-Transmitter settings can be configured using special tones generated by Lectrosonics RM or RM2 remote control units, or by a smartphone using a remote control application such as Lectro RM (available on the AppStore or Google Play).
+Transmitter settings can be configured using special tones generated by a smartphone using a remote control application such as Lectro RM (available on the AppStore or Google Play).
 Enable this feature on the transmitter with the following menu items.

 The following settings can be configured: